I have already covered how to measure the frequency using input capture in STM32 in my previous tutorial.

-I am using STM32F103C8 and this method should work in every other STM32 devices too.
+I am using STM32F103C8 and this method will work in every other STM32 devices too, that supports input capture.

 I will try to explain in the best possible way I can.
 Let’s first see the CubeMx setup and I’ll explain along as we move on